continuedev/continue/docs/docs/walkthroughs/tab-autocomplete.md

 - `disable`: Disable autocomplete (can also be done from IDE settings)
 - `template`: An optional template string to be used for autocomplete.
 It will be rendered with the Mustache templating language, and is passed the 'prefix' and 'suffix' variables.
 (String)
 - `useCopyBuffer`: Determines whether the copy buffer will be considered when constructing the prompt.
 (Boolean)
-- `useSuffix`: Determines whether to use the file suffix in the prompt.
+- `useFileSuffix`: Determines whether to use the file suffix in the prompt.
 (Boolean)
 - `maxPromptTokens`: The maximum number of prompt tokens to use.
 A smaller number will yield faster completions, but less context.
 (Number)
 - `prefixPercentage`: The percentage of the input that should be dedicated to the prefix.
 (Number)
 - `maxSuffixPercentage`: The maximum percentage of the prompt that can be dedicated to the suffix.
 (Number)